yanyongyu/githubkit/docs/usage/rest-api.md

     issue: Issue = resp.parsed_data
     ```

+!!! tip

+    By default, githubkit will validate the request body against the API schema.
+If you want to skip the validation, you can set the client config `rest_api_body_validation` to `False`.
+See [Configuration](./configuration.md#rest_api_body_validation) for more information.

-Or you can pass the request body as a dictionary:
+Or you can pass the json request body as a dictionary:

 === "Sync"